gustopn/deduplicator/README.md

 Take care there and be sure that the part where files are removed is working properly, otherwise you RISK loosing data.
 Consider yourself warned!

+# use case
+This script was tested, on my files.
+It is however only effective with big files, like large numbers of media files.
+And even there it could be optimized a lot (especially where it checks 2 files against each other - with "cmp" command, is very innefective on HDDs - does not apply to SSDs).

+I deduplicated 1.4T out of 7.3T filesystem using this script.
+So this is no joke.